I-ship-it-web/LandingPage/README.md

 ## Active sections
 When you scroll through the sections or use the menu, they get active.
 You will see a background animation.
-I decide to use "IntersectionObserver", because it's calculate on their when the section is on the screen.
+I decide to use _"IntersectionObserver"_, because it's calculate on their when the section is on the screen.
-Threshold have the value 0,5 (50%).
+_Threshold_ have the value 0,5 (50%).
 If I set the value at 1 (100%) you would see two sections would be active.

 ## Highlighting the Navigation
   The menu links get highlighted when you click them.
-  Here I used jQuery.
+  Here I used _jQuery_.

 **It is a project for the Udacity Nanodegree.**